What is Covariance?

 Runtime Errors Due to Covariance

-Another example of covariance in C# is arrays.
+Another class in C# that exhibits covariance is arrays.

 string[] strArray = new string[5];